SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     + Decide columns in table

         capacity in kw or kva
-        purchase price
+        raw cost
-        installation cost as percent of purchase price maintenance cost per year as percent of purchase price lifetime in years
+        installation cost as percent of raw cost maintenance cost per year as percent of raw cost lifetime in years

     + Decide return values of prepare_system_cost

         system_capacity_in_kw or kva
-        purchase price
+        raw cost
         installation cost
         maintenance cost per year
         replacement cost per year